 And my mother chirped while preparing overly complex Himachali dishes and sweets, “Shree Ram is coming.
 We have to make the home clean for him.”

 My six-year-old mind naturally couldn’t decipher the horde of metaphors hidden in that line.
 Infact, I didn’t understand it while I was well in my teens too.
 Now, however, I long for my mother’s voice to drag me out from the shadows and force me to do the cleaning with her and place the diyas outside our home.

-Lighting diyas and candle for that matter used to be my favourite part of Diwali.
-Now as I look at the dark and desolate corners which are waiting for my mother’s diyas, a trickle of tear escape my eyes.
+Lighting diyas and candles for that matter used to be my favourite part of Diwali.
+Now as I look at the dark and desolate corners which are waiting for my mother’s diyas, a trickle of tear escapes my eyes.
 Being the youngest of five brothers, I was the most spoilt of my brothers, and it was my humble duty to sleep like a king in my home and not do any work.
 Sitting miles away from my longing mother this homesick and spoilt child is now thinking how enjoyable and joyous Diwali must be for people who are fortunate enough to spend it in their home.

 This story of mine is dedicated to everyone who is celebrating his/her Diwali a little far from home.
 Everyone deserves to be at home for Diwali; celebrating and having a ball at the festival of lights.
 But fret not.
 Think of the light that your parents and loved ones have in their eyes when they see you happy.
-For them every day you spend delighted, and content is the festival of lights and every night the holy day of Diwali.
+For them every day you spend happy and content is the festival of lights and every night the holy day of Diwali.

 As I write, my phone chimes with an incoming video call.
 My mother is calling me to teach me how to do the puja on my own.
 Perhaps this will be the beginning of a new ritual.